LiliBodnar/Multi-scale-Modeling-of-Biological-Systems/Assignment_4/README.md

 **Description**: The spreading reached the right side as well, infecting every single cell in the plant.

 ### Key Observations
-By adjusting the diffusion coefficient, we not only modify the simulation time (lower coeff meaning slower spread and vice versa) but it also affects how far the infection spreads.
+By adjusting the diffusion coefficient, we not only modify the simulation time (lower coefficient meaning slower spread and vice versa) but it also affects how far the infection spreads.
 In the first case, when we decreased the coefficient, the virus only spread to the surrounding few cells.
 In the second case, it reached all the cells in the plant.

 ---